 Speech Pathology Initial Licensure for Kansas

-According to ASHA, a candidate needs to meet the following criteria for speech pathology license verification.
+According to Kansas Administrative Regulations, applicants for SLP licensure must meet the following requirements for speech pathology license verification.

-1. Candidates must obtain a master’s degree or equivalent from an accredited institution.
-This institution should have standards similar to Kansas universities or have standards that are accredited by the American Speech-Language-Hearing Association (ASHA).1
+- Candidates must obtain a master’s degree or equivalent from an accredited institution.
+This institution should have standards similar to those of Kansas universities or be accredited by the American Speech-Language-Hearing Association (ASHA).1

-2. Candidates must complete 400 clinical hours in a supervised practicum.
-At least 325 of those hours must be at the graduate level pertaining to the license being sought.1
+- Candidates must complete 400 hours of supervised clinical practicum, including 25 hours of observation and 375 hours of direct client contact.
+At least 325 of the 400 hours must be completed at the graduate level in the area of licensure sought.1

 Speech Language Pathology Licensure Exemptions for Kansas

-The following persons are exempt from Kansas speech pathology licensure: federal government employees, health care providers who work under the Kansas Healing Arts Act, supervised students and trainees and persons supervised by a licensed physician or surgeon.1
+The following persons are exempt from Kansas speech pathology licensure: federal government employees, health care providers who work under the Kansas Healing Arts Act, supervised students and trainees, persons credentialed in Kansas as a teacher of the deaf or hard of hearing, persons licensed/endorsed to dispense and fit hearing aids under the Kansas hearing aid act, and persons supervised by a licensed physician or surgeon.1

 Reciprocity for Speech Therapists in Kansas